Election turmoil splits West Virginia city’s evangelicals | WTOP

 BLUEFIELD, W.Va.
-(AP) — If you’re Christian in Bluefield — and most everyone is, in this small city tucked into the Blue Ridge Mountains — you have your choice.
+(AP) — If you’re Christian in Bluefield — and most everyone is, in this small city tucked into the Appalachian Mountains — you have your choice.

 You can follow Pastor Doyle Bradford of Father’s House International Church, who has forcefully backed Donald Trump — doubting Trump’s defeat in November and joining some congregants at the Jan.
 6 “Save America” rally that degenerated into the Capitol riot.